-The PuSh Festival works with partner social services organizations and community groups to distribute complimentary or reduced-price tickets to people who may experience barriers to attend the Festival.
+PuSh works with partner social services organizations and community groups to distribute complimentary or reduced-price tickets to people who may experience barriers to attend events.

 If you know a group of people that would benefit from coming to a particular event or show, you can request Community Tickets here.